calvindotsg/financial-modelling/docs/index.rst

 License
 -------

-This project is available under the CC-BY-SA-4.0 License, see the `License` file for more details.
+This project is available under the `CC-BY-SA-4.0 License <https://github.com/calvindotsg/financial-modelling/blob/main/LICENSE>`_.
 This license enables reusers to distribute, remix, adapt, and build upon the material in any medium or format, so long as attribution is given to the creator.
 The license allows for commercial use.
 If you remix, adapt, or build upon the material, you must license the modified material under identical terms.

 Contributing
 ------------